The Merry Nibelung

 The Student Prince

-Seated - Jennifer Graff, Stephen Macdonald
+Seated - Jennifer Graff, Stephen MacDonald

 Back Row - Allison Hymel, Evelangine Rich, Luke Housner, Scott Bullitt, Edward Bogusz,

-Johnson, Mary Punshon, Caroline Leland
+Justin Johnson, Mary Punshon, Caroline Leland

 Kneeling - Paris Nesbitt, Gabor Kari, Sean Jacobs